Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUGGERNAUT (USA)

-"Trouble Within" comes with a more technical guitar work, striking leads, and more complex song-structures.
-Some songs are really worthy technical numbers ("Russian Roulette", "Trouble Within"), a bit rough around the edges, with some kind of unfinished parts, as though the guys have given up elaborating any further- a style which was later polished and perfected on works like Liege Lord's "Master's Control" and Helstar's "Nosferatu".
+"Trouble Within" comes with more technical guitar work, striking leads, and more complex song-structures.
+Some songs are really worthy technical numbers ("Russian Roulette", "Trouble Within"), a bit rough around the edges, with some kind of unfinished parts as though the guys have given up elaborating them any further at some stage; a style which was later polished and perfected on works like Realm's "Suiciety" and Helstar's "Nosferatu".
 It certainly offers more direct music, like the good speed metal instrumental "Stella Rubae", and the pure doomster "The Pirate's Blade".
 Although the American music scene has already created some better examples of technical/progressive metal (Watchtower, Ulysses Siren, Have Mercy) at that point, the Juggernaut's efforts in this direction are surely worth checking out.

 Baptism Under Fire Full-length, 1986